-Across the variety of events we have supported at Smeetz, one specific, but really important question was coming over and over from our main customers.
-How should I price the tickets for my events?
+Across the variety of events and activities we have supported at Smeetz, one specific, but really important question was coming over and over from our main customers.
+How should I price my tickets?

-As the methodologies and objectives differ from one customer to the other, the results also strongly vary depending on the techniques used, their execution and the goal they are supposed to achieve.
+As the objectives differ from one customer to the other, the results also strongly vary depending on the methodologies used, their execution and the goal they are supposed to achieve.

 In this blog post, we will cover a theoretical part about pricing methods and strategies to optimise both your ticket sales and your profits.
 We will also share with you some key learnings we have discovered with our top performing customers and the worst ones.